A mile further down the road

-As usual when someone dies somewhere cold or steep my phone and inbox fills up with messages, pinging in from radio, TV and the papers, wanting an opinion on the tragedy of someone else’s adventure.
-I tend not to respond to most of these anymore, as I eventually asked the question for who’s benefit would I reply?
-Would it be mine: hubris, to be supportive or critical or nonplussed, humping some small jiz of fame out the dead.
+As usual, when someone dies somewhere cold or steep my phone and inbox fill up with messages, pinging in from radio, TV and the papers, wanting an opinion on the tragedy of someone else’s adventure.
+I tend not to respond to most of these anymore, as I eventually asked the question for whose benefit would I reply?
+Would it be mine: hubris, to be supportive or critical or nonplussed, humping some small jazz of fame out the dead.
 Would it be to help sell papers, fill in some broadcast time, just a voice to link another story, filler between Islamist terror and economics?
-Or would it be to put forward a defence for the dead, and if so why bother, people will either understand anyway or a sentence or will never do it justice.
+Or would it be to put forward defence for the dead, and if so why bother, people will either understand anyway or a sentence or will never do it justice.

-I have no idea what happened to Henry, and doubt we ever will, his dead caused by over all crushing fatigue or a single injury magnified by the unrelenting pressure.
-Very often you can start a trip feeling more alive than you ever have been before, yet by the end know in your flaccid heart how easy it would to simply drop dead (I never understood the term ‘died of exhaustion’ until I first felt it).
+I have no idea what happened to Henry and doubt we ever will, his death caused by overall crushing fatigue or a single injury magnified by the unrelenting pressure.
+Very often you can start a trip feeling more alive than you ever have been before, yet by the end know in your flaccid heart how easy it would to simply drop dead (I never understood the term ‘died of exhaustion until I first felt it).

 So what is this, a eulogy to Henry or an explanation?
 Well, it’s neither, more of a heads up to anyone who wishes to fill Henry’s shoes or anyone they admire because very often it’s nothing to do with brains, good looks, sponsorship, what kit you’ve got, but the simple ability to keep going, inch after inch, mile after mile, month after month, and so your training should reflect that, days on the hill, long, long days, where the end always seems, and maybe always and forever be, a mile further down the road.

 LEAVE A COMMENT

 Comments are moderated.
 They will be published only if they add to the discussion in a constructive way.
 If you disagree, please be polite.
 We all want to learn from each other here.